 Many sexually active people assume that sexually transmitted infections (STIs) only affect the genital area.
 While symptoms like Genital Warts, unusual discharge, lesions, and chancres might prompt a visit to a sexual health clinic, STIs can also present with lesser-known symptoms.

-While it may surprise some people, diarrhoea can be a common sign of an STI.
+While it may surprise some people, diarrhoea can very occasionally be a sign of an STI.

 If you’re experiencing diarrhoea and think a sexually transmitted disease might be causing it, keep reading to find out more.